stratisMarkou/random-walks/random-walks/book/lst/001-propositional-calculus.md

 :::

 We interpret $v(p)$ to be the truth value of $p,$ with $0$ and $1$ denoting "false" and "true" respectively.
+A valuation is uniquely determined by the value it takes on the primitive propositions, since all other propositions in the language are constructed from the primitive ones.
+In addition, given the values of a valuation function on the primitive propositions, we can extend this to a (unique) valuation on the entire language.

 :::{prf:lemma} Equivalent valuations and extension to valuation Suppose $P$ is a set of primitive propositions, and $L$ is the set of propositions derived from it.